Nowhere else in the world will you find landscapes quite like those that characterize southern Utah, northern Arizona and southwestern Colorado.

 What to see: Bryce Canyon Scenic Drive, Wall Street, Thor’s Hammer, Silent City, and Sunset, Sunrise and Inspiration Points

-What to do: Horseback riding, hiking, sunrise watching, stargazing
+What to do: Horseback riding, hiking in Bryce Amphitheater, sunrise watching, stargazing

 Fun fact: The world’s largest concentration of hoodoos, tall rock spires protruding from the bottom of desert basins and canyons, is found in Bryce Canyon.